ambergnar/shinyFinal/README.md

 >**-SenateTotalMale**
 >Upon selection, the categories chosen will be tested for a significant difference between their averages via a two-sided T-test.
 If the chosen categories meet the requirments to run a two-sided T-test, meaning both categories are normally distributed and their variances exhibit homogeneity, the results of which can be found beneath the following tab:
    >i.
 TESTING IF AVERAGES OF 2 CHOSEN CATEGORIES ARE SIGNIFICANTLY DIFFERENT:
 >Otherwise, the user will be made aware that one of more of assumptions required for performing the test failed.

+>Beneath the tab
+   >i.
+TESTING IF AVERAGES OF 2 CHOSEN CATEGORIES ARE SIGNIFICANTLY DIFFERENT:
+>The user will encounter an interpreted conclusion based on the results found either upon completion of the two-sided T-test or lack there of.
+>If a two-sided T-test was successfully completed, a statement will be displayed describing the conclusion made by the resulting p-value.
+>If a two-sided T-test failed to complete, a statement will be displayed notifying the user that one or more assumptions required for performing this test failed.

 >The final page the user may select is:
 >**5.
 DATA**